 The more you specialize, the greater your need becomes for a true own-occupation provision.

 Disabilities are rarely black and white.
-Injury or illness may impact your health in a way that allows you to still work in your speciality, but limits:
+Injury or illness may impact your health in a way that allows you to still work in your specialty, but limits:

 - How many tasks you can perform.